amos-baron/insoundz_exe/README.md

 # test_api.py
-unittests for correct basic input validation of the api, we can also use "http://127.0.0.1:8080/docs"
+unittests for correct basic input validation of the api, we can also use "http://127.0.0.1:8080/docs"  run it with:
+      ```python test_api.py```